OpenNews/opennews-website/who/index.md

 ### Lindsay Muscato, Assistant Editor for Source
 <img src="/media/img/staff/muscato.jpg" class="headshot"> Lindsay is a writer and editor based in Brooklyn who joined OpenNews and Source in 2015.
 Before that, she spent a decade in Chicago on innovative projects in the arts, youth media, design, and civic tech — producing work on issues such as gun violence, health disparities, and user testing for civic apps.
 She also spent a year in Cambodia as a leadership resident with the Harpswell Foundation, where she lived and worked alongside Cambodian university students.
 She's been a believer in the open web since 1996, when she made her first website after school one day.
 She's originally from Buffalo, New York. (<a href="mailto:lindsay@opennews.org">lindsay@opennews.org</a>)

+### B Cordelia Yu, program and communications coordinator
+B Cordelia Yu is a content & editorial strategist and independent researcher at the intersection of social justice, civic tech, public policy, and digital design.
+They help organizations build inclusive editorial teams and products to foster democratic communities and expanding access to communities of knowledge.
+Their [research](http://tinyletter.com/thebestsophist) is in creating models for open governance and technology-mediated deliberative democratic practices.
+They joined OpenNews for the second half of 2017.

+## Our Advisory Board

+* Trei Brundrett of Vox Media
+* Tiff Fehr of The New York Times
+* Dawn Garcia of the John S. Knight Fellowship
+* Aron Pilhofer of Temple University
+* Michelle Srbinovich of Detroit Public Radio
+* Aaron Williams of The Washington Post

 ## [Our History](/who/history/)

 OpenNews began as a partnership between the Knight Foundation and the Mozilla Foundation in 2011.
 [Learn more about our program's history.](/who/history/)